FRCTeam10079/scouter-backend/README.md

 ### GET /reports

 Returns a list of reports.
-A 200 status code is always returned.
 Query parameters can be used to filter the results.
 The following schema is used for query parameters:
 ```ts
 {
   userId?: number, // integer